 The California Association for Postsecondary Education and Disability (CAPED) is excited to partner with the Disability Visibility Project® with this call for stories for the CAPED community.

-The CAPED storytelling campaign will start on April 23rd and end on July 31st of 2018.
+The CAPED storytelling campaign will start on April 23rd and end on September 30, 2018.
 All you need is a smartphone or a laptop with a program that can record audio.
 Details below.

 This is an opportunity to capture the advocacy and work of CAPED members and the post-secondary educational experiences of students with disabilities.
 Short audio clips from some of these stories (including text transcripts) will be presented at the 2018 CAPED convention in October.